steipete/steipete.com/_posts/2020-10-21-curating-your-twitter-timeline.md

 Your timeline defines your Twitter experience.
 Learn strategies how to curate whom to follow, how to hide what's not interesting and how to mute negative people and keep Twitter fun for you.
 This is the second part of my Twitter series about Gardening Your Twitter.

-If you haven’t read part one yet, you can learn how to best [curate your timeline](/posts/curating-your-twitter-timeline/) and manage who to follow and unfollow.
+If you haven’t read part one yet, where I explain [how you can grow your followers](/posts/growing-your-twitter-followers).

 ## Who to Follow